SimonLimon/RuleMaker-Anilist/README.md

 This tool is used to automate rules for qbit of animes from your Anilist Watchlist.
 It will remove rules that are not on your Anilist Watchlist as well automaticaly.

-### Setup

-- Make sure you have all the dependencies installed.
-- Edit `config.json` file to configure the tool.

 ### Usage
 - `1st step`: go to anilist under settings->apps->developer->create new client.
 Then just put something random on the app name and leave the redirect url empty
 - `2nd step`: copy the ID to `config.json`->`client_id` and the Secret to `config.json`->`client_secret`